Mendoncaa/LAPR2/docs/sprintC/us001/01.requirements-engineering/Readme.md

-# US001 - Register skills that may be appointed to a collaborator
+# US001 - As a Human Resources Manager (HRM), I want to register skills that a collaborator may have